DETAILED ACTION

 Kubota further discloses that the steel is manufactured by a method comprising hot rolling, cold rolling, and final annealing (Kubota, abstract, para [0050]).

-Regarding the limitation “wherein, in the non-oriented electrical steel sheet, a density of VC precipitates is 4*1015 to 1*1019 number/m3, wherein in the non-oriented electrical steel sheet, a density of one or more precipitates of NbC and TiC is 15 × 10-15 number/m3 or less” when the structure recited in the reference is substantially identical to that of the claims, claimed properties or functions are presumed to be inherent.
+Regarding the limitation “wherein, in the non-oriented electrical steel sheet, a density of VC precipitates is 4*1015 to 1*1019 number/m3, wherein in the non-oriented electrical steel sheet, an average particle diameter of VC precipitates is 1 to 10 nm, wherein in the non-oriented electrical steel sheet, a density of one or more precipitates of NbC and TiC is 15 × 10-15 number/m3 or less, wherein in the non-oriented electrical steel sheet, an average particle diameter and a density of CuS precipitates are 10 nm or less and 10 x 1015 number/m3 or less, respectively” when the structure recited in the reference is substantially identical to that of the claims, claimed properties or functions are presumed to be inherent.
 Where the claimed and prior art products are identical or substantially identical in structure or composition, or are produced by identical or substantially identical processes, a prima facie case of either anticipation or obviousness has been established (see MPEP 2112.01 [R-3].)
-In the instant case, the non-oriented steel sheet of Kubota would be expected to have the same or similar density of VC, NbC and TiC precipitates as the instantly claimed non-oriented steel sheet because the non-oriented steel sheet of Kubota has the same or similar composition, structure, and method of manufacturing.
+In the instant case, the non-oriented steel sheet of Kubota would be expected to have the same or similar density and size of VC, CuS, NbC and TiC precipitates as the instantly claimed non-oriented steel sheet because the non-oriented steel sheet of Kubota has the same or similar composition, structure, and method of manufacturing.
 Therefore, a rejection based alternatively on either 35 U.S.C.
 102 or 35 U.S.C.
 103 is eminently fair and acceptable.

 Claim Rejections - 35 USC § 103